 Another reason I missed natural light is that I could make an enormous softbox by just adding a white sheet on my bedroom window.
 That gave a much softer look and light for my portraits than studio light.

 Third: When you shoot natural light, the look and temperature you get are natural as well.
 That is more relatable to the human eye than a flashy look.
 Do we ever see people walking around with that flashy studio makeup and 4 lights around them?
 No. With natural light, we create what’s real and true.
 For character (and soul) portraits I decided to start shooting some natural light (+reflector) again.
 The makeup must always be light and minimum (as per your taste too) because again, you want to achieve the most natural (and beautiful) look.

-So during my practice and fun, below are some portraits I did with natural light only.
+So during this session, below are some portraits I did with natural light only.
 Made me realize, there so much and so many types of beauty shots we can do just with one reflector and some sunlight coming in.

 In above photos, I am using a reflector (silver) as a fill or mostly for the catchlight in the eye and the window on the right as the main light source.
 We kept the makeup really minimal as we were planning to achieve a very soft look.
 This setup you can easily do at home.
 I used a mid-level Nikon SLR and did some contrast and color fix in Lightroom and Photoshop in the post.

 BTS of the third shot (in the first picture)